joysword/joysword.github.io/_posts/2014-09-10-search_insert_position.md

 **The index for insertion is `i` if the value to be inserted is not greater than the `i`th element and it is greater than the `i-1`st element. i.e. (i-1, i]**

 ### Summary
-Using binary search to locate the position to insert the value
+Using binary search to locate the position to insert the value.

 ### More
 There is one thing we need to pay attention when implement code for this problem (and possibly for all binary search problems): pointers and corresponding stop coniditon.